mohammadimathstar/legal-case-predictor-app/README.md

 ## Contributing

 Feel free to fork this project and make improvements!
 If you find bugs or have suggestions for new features, please open an issue or create a pull request.

+## References

+[An explainable approach to detect case law on housing and eviction issues within the HUDOC database]([https://example.com](https://arxiv.org/abs/2410.02978)) - A detailed paper explaining the methodology used for classifying housing and eviction cases.

 ## License